How to Find Jobs Using Employer Websites

 Search engines like Google, MSN, or Yahoo should help if you already know the name of your target employer.
 (See Job-Hunt's "Google-ize Your Job Search" article for tips on using Google more effectively.)

-- Job-Hunt's Employment Resources by State section contains links to the employment sections of Web sites of over 6,300 employers, organized by state, including government and education employers as well as companies.
+- Job-Hunt's Directory of Employers and Employment Resources by State contains links to the employment sections of Web sites of over 6,300 employers, organized by state, including government and education employers as well as companies.

-- Job-Hunt's Fortune 500 employers - the really big companies in the US, Job-Hunt links to Fortune's excellent "snapshot" of each company (sales, profitability, industry, competitors, news, and press releases) and the company employment page.
+- Job-Hunt's Directory of Fortune 500 Employers - the really big companies in the US, Job-Hunt links to Fortune's excellent "snapshot" of each company (sales, profitability, industry, competitors, news, and press releases) plus the company's jobs page and internships page (if available).

-- Job-Hunt's Top Employer Lists links - employers in many categories and locations.
+- Job-Hunt's Top Employer Lists links - lists of employers in many categories and locations.

-- Job-Hunt's Pick Your Employer section offers many resources for finding employers.
+- Job-Hunt's Pick Your Employer page offers many resources for finding employers.

 - RileyGuide.com's Business and Employer Rankings - employers in several categories and locations.